AoJ/node-mob/README.md

 The `mob.require()` facility supports exchanging callbacks between processes, but two major limitations apply.

-First, currently a callback can be invoked only once, after which it is de-referenced and any further messages pushing data to that callback will be ignored.
+First, currently **a callback can be invoked only once**, after which it is de-referenced and any further messages pushing data to that callback will be ignored.

-Also, make sure you do call back, because otherwise you will leak memory, as each callback is retained locally in the calling process and transported over to the other process as a numeric ID - and if you do not call back, this hard reference currently does not get collected.
+Also, **make sure you do call back**, or else you will leak memory, as each callback is retained locally in the calling process and transported over to the other process as a numeric ID - and if you do not call back, this hard reference currently does not get collected.